ajinkyal121/SmartPark/README.md

 # SmartPark
-Prototype of smart parking app - not maintained.
+Prototype of smart parking app to effectively manage parking spots around the city